 Read the following text carefully and then translate the underlined segments into Chinese.
-Your translation should be written clearly on ANSWER SHEET 2.
+Write your translation clearly on ANSWER SHEET 2.

 At our house, nobody gets more mail than Jake: catalogs, coupons, and offers to subscribe to magazines.
 61) He is also urged to donate to worth causes and take advantage of some pretty incredible credit-card offers.